 The Americans with Disabilities Act (ADA) was passed in 1990 to ensure equal accessibility in the workplace as well as in government and public buildings, and ADA standards may be applicable to some residential construction projects — for example, homeless shelters.
 If you're required to comply with ADA standards, your state may have its own requirements above and beyond those outlined in the ADA, so it's always best to check with your local building department before building or remodeling a space to which the public has access.

 Bathroom Sink Requirements

-- Clearance in Front of the Sink -- To allow a person in a wheelchair to navigate in front of the sink, there must be at least 48 inches clearance from the point at which he has 27 inches vertical clearance for his legs and 9 inches vertical clearance for his toes.
+- Clearance in Front of the Sink: To allow a person in a wheelchair to navigate in front of the sink, there must be at least 48 inches of clearance from the point at which he has 27 inches vertical clearance for his legs and 9 inches vertical clearance for his toes.
 There must also be at least 30 inches lateral clearance.

 In general, the idea is to make sure that any sink installed in a public bathroom is safe and accessible to anyone who may need this type of accommodation.
 Although these guidelines are typically not mandatory in the construction of residential homes, they can still serve as a good roadmap for those who are trying to outfit a bathroom space for someone in a wheelchair.

 It's important to note that the ADA bathroom sink height requirements are the minimum standard that must be met for a given bathroom area to be in compliance.
 Other ADA requirements apply to bathroom spaces as well, such as those outlining accessibility for toilets and showers/tubs.
 All must be met for the room to pass code.